LuisBuruato/M-L-Principles-/README.md

-# Clustering and Segmentation Analysis of Vehicles and Customers
+# Clustering and Segmentation Analysis of Customers

 ## Project Summary